Saint Petersburg: Public transport

 Saint Petersburg has an extensive city-funded network of public transport including buses, trams, and trolleybuses.

 In the 1980s, the city had the largest tram network globally.
 However, like in many Russian cities, trams were dismantled after the dissolution of the Soviet Union.

 Buses carry up to 3 million passengers daily, with over 250 urban and suburban bus routes.

-Saint Petersburg Metro was opened in 1955; it now has 5 lines with 73 stations, connecting all five railway terminals, and carrying 2.3 million passengers daily.
+Saint Petersburg Metro was opened in 1955; it now has 6 lines with 75 stations, connecting all five railway terminals, and carrying 2.3 million passengers daily.
 Many stations are elaborately decorated with materials such as marble and bronze.
 There are plans for extending several lines and building one new depot.
 Plans call for 16 new stations to open between 2025 and 2035, including 10 that will open between 2025 and 2030.
-The Admiralteysko-Okhtinskaya and Koltsevaya line is projected to open after the 2030s.
+The Admiralteysko-Okhtinskaya line is projected to open after the 2030s.